Sel des Alpes, the Swiss Alpine Salt

-In 1916, Antoine-Paul Piccard, a great-grand uncle of the legendary aeronaut Bertrand Piccard, revolutionized the salt extraction process by inventing, in Bex, a method using thermocompression.
-This technique, still in use today, compresses the steam produced by the boiling brine in order to increase its temperature before reinjecting it in the process.
+In 1916, Antoine-Paul Piccard, a great-grand uncle of the legendary aeronaut Bertrand Piccard, revolutionized the salt extraction process.
+He invented, in Bex, a method using thermocompression.
+This technique, now used worldwide, compresses the steam produced by the boiling brine to increase its temperature before reinjecting it in the process.
 This invention allowed substantial energy savings.

 Our philosophy, based on continuous improvement and technological innovation, is the key to our success and to create a positive impact throughout the production chain, from miners to customers.

 Swiss Made since 1554.

 The abundance of salt nowadays has made us forget that, for a long time, salt was rare and worth as much as gold.
 It took about three centuries of perseverance, sweat and passion of hundreds of miners to reach the heart of the mountain to collect the treasured white alpine gold.

 One must go back to the 15th century to locate the discovery of the salty spring of Bex, a small Swiss town, situated at the foot of a majestic alpine circus a stone throw from Lake Geneva.

 A region that seems to have been blessed by God with its colorful vineyards, its exceptionally good water, its favorable climate and, of course, its salt mine.